-- cutting or removal of corns and calluses; - nail trimming or cutting; and - debriding (removal of dead skin or underlying tissue); - 2.
+- 1. Routine foot care.
+Examples include the cutting or removal of corns and calluses. - 2.
+Nail trimming, nail cutting, or nail debridement. - 3.
 Hygienic and preventive maintenance foot care.
-Examples include: - cleaning and soaking the feet; - applying skin creams in order to maintain skin tone; and other services that are performed when there is not a localized Sickness, Injury or symptom involving the foot;
+Examples include: - cleaning and soaking the feet; - applying skin creams in order to maintain skin tone;

-This exclusion does not apply to preventive foot care for Covered Persons who are at risk of neurological or vascular disease arising from diseases such as diabetes.
+This exclusion does not apply to preventive foot care due to conditions associated with metabolic, neurologic or peripheral vascular disease.

-- 3. Treatment of flat feet;
+- 4. Treatment of flat feet;

-- 4. Treatment of subluxation of the foot;
+- 5. Treatment of subluxation of the foot;

-- 5. Shoe inserts;
+- 6. Shoe inserts;

-- 6. Arch supports;
+- 7. Arch supports;

-- 7. Shoes (standard or custom), lifts and wedges; and
+- 8. Shoes (standard or custom), lifts and wedges; and

-- 8. Shoe orthotics.
+- 9. Shoe orthotics.